KitzingDesign/KitzingDesign/README.md

 - 🌱 I’m currently developming my knowledge within front-end development.

 - 📫 How to reach me jakob.kitzing@gmail.com

--Have a look at my porfolio if you want to 🦖 www.jakobkitzing.com 🦖
+- Have a look at my porfolio if you want to 🦖 www.jakobkitzing.com 🦖

 <!---
 KitzingDesign/KitzingDesign is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.